lbeder/slowkey/README.md

           Number of iterations (must be greater than 1 and lesser than or equal to 4294967295) -l, --length <LENGTH>
-          Length of the derived result (must be greater than 9 and lesser than or equal to 64) [default: 32] --output <OUTPUT>
+          Length of the derived result (must be greater than 9 and lesser than or equal to 64) [default: 32] --scrypt-n <SCRYPT_N>
-          Optional path for storing the encrypted output --scrypt-n <SCRYPT_N>
           Scrypt CPU/memory cost parameter (must be lesser than 18446744073709551615) [default: 1048576] --scrypt-r <SCRYPT_R>